IdentityServer/IdentityServer4/docs/topics/grant_types.rst

 ..
 Note:: For security reasons, not all grant type combinations are allowed.
 See below for more details.

-For the remainder, the grant types are briefly described, and when you would used them.
+For the remainder, the grant types are briefly described, and when you would use them.
 It is also recommended, that in addition you read the corresponding specs to get a better understanding of the differences.

 Client credentials